-Liquid enzymes may be added to a batch-mixing vessel.
+Liquid enzymes may be added to a batch-mixing vessel, or even better, directly into the process.

 Preferred pumps for transfer and dosing are based on a leak free mechanical seal design i.e. magnet drive or sealed motor and pump combination.
 Pneumatic pumps are used but exhaust air must be vented outside the building away from any air intakes or filtered through a HEPA filter prior to discharge.
 Isolation valves should be fitted to the feed and delivery side of the pump for spill free removal during maintenance.